google/comprehensive-rust/src/methods-and-traits/exercise.md

 testing, this might put messages in the test logfile, while in a production build it would send messages to a log server.

-However, the `StderrLogger` given below logs all messages, regardless of verbosity.
+However, the `StdoutLogger` given below logs all messages, regardless of verbosity.
 Your task is to write a `VerbosityFilter` type that will ignore messages above a maximum verbosity.